cgeeng/DNInfo/instructions/README.md

    * Code is DRY (Don't Repeat Yourself)
       * Including making use of helping/utility classes to reduce duplication.
    * Student uses proper inheritance without duplication
+   * Makes use of inheritance for print/file streams.
    * Methods include tests for edge cases in addition to happy path
-   * Proper use of sorts and sort strategy
    * Design document (FINAL) sections are filled out
      * The notation needs to be correct, and the TAs will double check the final design matches the final implementation.